Some people will disagree with trying to get small children to help around the house.

 - Some sweets / Chocolate / Ice cream

-We do sometimes expect too much from little ones, and its important to remember how little they are sometimes.
+We do sometimes expect too much from little ones, and it’s important to remember how little they are sometimes.
 I fall foul of this a lot as my daughter is quite an old soul really, and tends to act a lot more grown up than her years.

 The key is to accept that they are trying to help, and willing to help – and encourage them slowly.